Reez0/twilio-git-hook/README.md

 # twilio-git-hook
 A python git hook to send a message over WhatsApp whenever you do a git push

-1. In your .git directory change pre-push.sample to pre-push
+1. In your .git/hooks directory change pre-push.sample to pre-push
 2. Your pre-push should be something like this on Windows.
 Not sure about Linux.

 `#!/bin/sh`